 Many go for a cold refreshing drink, and it’s a great place to kick back and enjoy an affordable mixed beverage or beer.
 It’s a cozy little wooden hut that happens to have plenty of character and charm.
 Often later in the day, live music will appear as well.

 13. Madame Janette

-The ambiance inside is warm, colorful, and lively to say the least.
-The patio is surrounded by a wooden fence covered in twinkle lights and a modest stage that hosts beautiful performances.
+The ambiance inside is warm, colorful, and lively, to say the least.
+The patio is surrounded by a wooden fence covered in twinkling lights and a modest stage that hosts beautiful performances.